aminghs/Mini-Projects/README.md

-# Small-Projects
+# Mini-Projects
-These are practical projects.
+These are practical projects to sharpen my skills.
 I have done for practice some fundamental things.
 🌟